-Description: Opioids with likely daily dose of ≥120mg morphine equivalence compared with prescribing of all doses of these opioids
+Description: Opioid items with likely daily dose of ≥120mg morphine equivalence compared with prescribing of all items of these opioids

 CCGs are ordered by mean percentile over the past six months.
 Each chart shows the results for the individual CCG, plus deciles across all CCGs in the NHS in England.